vendasta/api-gateway-docs/docs/overview/Overview.md

 ## Self documenting
 In the body of responses you will find links to related actions and helpful details on errors.
+This is the HATEOAS part of REST that is so often forgotten.

 ## Conventions